CHAPTER I.

 Anonymous 1837 Poem

 FOR GENERATIONS, IF YOU FLEW TO WHAT IS TODAY LOUIS ARMSTRONG AIRPORT, JUMPED INTO A CAB, AND TOLD YOUR HACK THAT YOU WERE IN THE MARKET FOR LOOSE WOMEN, NO-LIMIT GAMBLING, HOT JEWELS, CHEAP BOOZE, OR A PREMIUM HIGH, THERE WAS A GOOD CHANCE HE WOULD TAKE YOU TO SEE FRENCHY, BABY.
-THAT DOESN’T MAKE ME EVIL; THAT MAKES ME MR. NEW ORLEANS.

 Being Mr. New Orleans is not a job, but an art.
-It is the art of looking good while doing bad and getting rich doing just about nothing.
+It is the art of looking good doing bad and getting rich doing just about nothing.
 It’s the art of making it big while taking it easy.

-If I appear to be working, then I’m doing the title an injustice.
 The honor of acting as New Orleans’s mascot comes with a profound responsibility to forsake stress, stability, sobriety, monogamy, respectability, and all manner of legitimate employment and lawful behavior.
-The ideal Mr. New Orleans is an outsider who flees from all the consequences of responsibility—just like the city, baby.
+I am as slippery as fried chicken fingertips when it comes to responsibility.

 As the reigning Mr. New Orleans, I have been on a working vacation since the summer of 1953.
 I was seventeen years old when I snatched my big brother’s Harley Davidson and gunned that sucker all the way from Marksville, Louisiana, down Highway 61 to the Orleans Parish Criminal Court.